 I’ve been interested in radio since I was in my early teens and was licensed in 1982 at the age of fifteen.
-I’ve always been interested in VHF and the higher frequencies rather than HF and have been involved with a number of successful contest groups including The Flowerpot Men in the 1980s.
+Until around 2010 I was mainly interested in VHF and the higher frequencies rather than HF and have been involved with a number of successful contest groups including The Flowerpot Men in the 1980s.
+I 'discovered' HF in late 2010 and since then I've been very active, chasing new DXCC entities.
+My favourite band is 15m (21MHz).
 I’ve been operating using data from the mid 80s with RTTY (my first RTTY QSO was in February 1984) and the original Cambridge Packet system (my first packet QSO was in January 1985).
 I was the SysOp of the packet mailbox GB7NHU in London and then the original owner of GB7COS in Clacton when I moved to the area in 1990.
 I’ve been involved with the setup and building of a number of packet nodes nodes and I run the MB7UIV APRS gateway.
-I am the Webmaster, Contest Manager and DXpedition organiser for the Martello Tower Group.
+I am the Webmaster, Contest Manager, QSL Manager and DXpedition organiser for the Martello Tower Group.
 Outside of amateur radio my interests include flight simulation, computing, cricket and shooting.
 I am married with two children.
 My own personal amateur radio blog featuring my QSO365 project can be seen by clicking here.
 Keith is the secretary of the Martello Tower Group.

 I first became interested in amateur radio around 1996 when I was working at Coastal Communications in Clacton-on-Sea.
 I gained my novice licence in 1998 and was issued the callsign 2E1GHB.
 Following this I sat the RAE in June 1999 and I now have the callsign M1EAK.
 I enjoy contesting, SSTV, APRS and helping with to keep our groups equipment running.
 My interests outside amateur radio are Carp fishing and I’m an avid sport follower, specifically F1, Football and Boxing.